Husband, Wife Dead In Jersey City Murder-Suicide Were 'Talented, Dedicated' Restaurant Owners

 Family members, most of who were back in India, were still trying to understand the tragedy while speaking to Daily Voice hours later.

-Police found Kothari, 35, dead in her high-rise on Christopher Columbus Drive around 7:15 a.m., with trauma to her upper body, Hudson County Prosecutor Esther Suarez said.
+Police found Kothari, 35, dead in the couple's Christopher Columbus Drive apartment around 7:15 a.m., with trauma to her upper body, Hudson County Prosecutor Esther Suarez said.

 Around half-hour later, police found her 37-year-old husband dead in the Hudson River near Montgomery Street and Exchange Place, Suarez said.